How one med-based decision can change everything

 Take it from someone who took birth control for 12 years straight, all the while thinking it was Western Medicine’s gift to women.
 The stuff is totally toxic.
 It strips us of essential nutrients, drives inflammation, and leaves us a shadow of ourselves because you cannot take the hormones out of the woman without taking the woman out of the woman.

 If there’s one pharmaceutical product that can decimate your existence in one single dose, it’s vaccines.
 In no way personalized to the needs of your body – read, gender, age, weight, immunologic history, stress level, exposures, family history – vaccines are the sacred cow of an industry that literally regards you as a potential cash register sale.
+And, they are potential drivers of psychiatric struggles like depression.

 I have tremendous faith in the potential for the body to heal when naturally supported, but the seeming failures in my practice are adult women injured by vaccines.
 There are simply some that I have not been able to help.
 They were living typical lives before that one fateful day when everything changed – including one college student who is now non-verbal and completely dependent on her mother for care.